Lady smiling in city

 Prevention

+• Position yourself well.
 When you and your baby are aligned, the baby can latch on to the areola, not just the nipple.

+• Use different positions.
 This can help drain all areas of your breast.
 Try breastfeeding positions such as the Australian hold, the cradle hold, the cross-cradle hold, the football hold, and the side-lying position.

 • Alternate which breast you offer first.

-• Wear a bra that isn't too tight or restrictive.
+• Wear a supportive bra that fits.

 • Take care of your nipples.